-7.1.
-Definition of Overtime.
+- 7.1 Definition of Overtime.
 Overtime shall be understood as time worked in excess of 40 hours per week or eight hours per day.
-For purposes of determining the 40-hour threshold, all paid leave as well as unpaid union leave shall be counted as time worked.
+For purposes of determining the 40-hour threshold, all paid leave as well as unpaid union leave shall be counted as time worked. - 7.2 Overtime Compensation.
+Employees shall be compensated for overtime at the rate of one and one-half times the employee's regular rate.
+Compensation shall be in cash of or compensatory time off at the employee's option, as designated under the Fair Labor Standards Act.